 - The Gitter-Smolarz Library of Life Sciences and Medicine card is available at the program's office.

 Medical Students' Organization is the official body representing medical students who study at the Sackler Faculty of Medicine.

 It is a full member of both the Federation of Israeli Medical Students (FIMS) and the International Federation of Medical Students Associations (IFMSA).
-Its activities are many and varied: it formulates academic curricula, organizes social events and community service, and provides assistance in student affairs.
+Its activities are many and varied: it formulates academic curricula, provides assistance in student affairs; organizes social events; and community service.